-MILLER: Yes, great hawk-like predators, a raptor.
-Yes, not the other kinds of kites that fly over Tiananmen Square or even Washington.
+MILLER: Yes, kites are great hawk-like predators, a raptor.
+Yes, birds -- hawks -- not the other kinds of kites that fly over Tiananmen Square or even Washington.

 Each of these stops was further evidence of change, and of a kind I that I knew I had to understand in some way, and that I didn't understand at that point, the military character of these new regimes, the alienation from the British or French colonial backgrounds of the immediate past.
-Suzanne and I had a wonderful time on the trip to Iran, it was just the best of Foreign Service notions coming to reality by way of not only traveling, but the freedom to explore and learn and experience.
+Suzanne and I had a wonderful time on the long, leisurely, trip to Iran, it was a journey fulfilling the best of Foreign Service notions becoming reality by way of not only traveling, but the freedom to explore and learn and experience directly.
 So we arrived in Tehran ...

 Q: Just one other thing.
-In Baghdad, was Qassem in?
+In Baghdad, was Qasim in?